isabella232/help-7/gitbook/superquery/quick-start/best-practices.md

 <!-- markdownlint-disable-next-line -->
 ![](../.gitbook/assets/ChartsSQ.gif)

-## #5 &mdash; Connect your Github repo or GitLab project to superQuery
+## #5 &mdash; Connect your GitHub repository or GitLab project to superQuery

 For many, code management and tracking changes to queries is important.
 Most of the time, however, this is done manually.
 Too much time is spent comparing code versions, trying to figure out what part of the query was changed.